amritomprakash/Detection-of-Poor-Telecom-Connectivity-Regions/README.md

 Instruction to use the Python script
-1.Save all the files regarading the python script on the same folder 2.First run the model.py
+1.Save all the files regarading the python script on the same folder 2.Run final.py(flask server)
-3.Then, run final.py(flask server)
-4.Open the front.html page
+3.Open the front.html page

 FOR FURTHER DETAILS REFER TO THE PPT ATTACHED